How to write a convincing cover letter that gets you the job you want?

 Mention a call to action for your reader.
 And don’t forget to show some gratitude at the end as they opened and perused your letter.

 Human Resource Manager

 Dynamic Creation Company.

 Subject: Application for the post of “Assistant Human Resource Manager ”

 In response to your job advertisement published in bdjobs.com dated 13 March 2020.
 I have come to know that you are going to recruit Assistant Human Resources Manager.
 I believe I have the required skills, qualifications, and experiences which are the foremost to make a significant contribution to your organization.

 I have just completed my MBA degree from the Department of Business Administration of Varendra University.
 My keen interest was in Human Resource Management which has enabled me to develop a sound knowledge of managing human resources, employee training, reward, and compensation, etc.

-I strongly believe working in a reputed organization like your one will furnish me with an excellent opportunity for my vocation.
-If I get chosen for that position, I will show myself to be an important asset for your company through my loyalty, sincerity, and highest grade of professionalism.
+I strongly believe working in a reputed organization like yours one will furnish me with an excellent opportunity for my vocation.
+If I get chosen for that position, I will show myself to be an important asset to your company through my loyalty, sincerity, and highest grade of professionalism.